 A Beginner’s Guide to Contract-less Business

-If you’re doing business in China, your Chinese counterparts will likely take for granted that you require a sealed/signed contract in English and Chinese.
-Even when you’re assured a contract, it’s better to practice relationship-building as this will yield greater stability and economic benefits in the future.
+If you’re doing business in China, your Chinese counterparts will likely take for granted that you require a detailed sealed/signed contract in English and Chinese.
+But even when you’re assured this legal document, it’s better to practice relationship-building because this will yield greater stability and economic benefits in the future.
 Unlike the West, revisiting a contract is normal – terms are subject to renegotiation, especially if a particular term become unreasonable due to unforeseen forces.
 By managing your relationships, you prepare for this process.

 Take time to “get in with” your acquaintances.
 Socialize and get to know your clients or partners before bringing up business.
 Don’t try to do both on the same occasion; you risk that the interaction will be interpreted as shallow, short-sighted gain-seeking.